llvm/llvm-project/lldb/docs/use/tutorial.rst

 could not find any locations that match the specification.
-You can tell whether the expression was resolved or not by checking the locations field in ``breakpoint list``, and we report the breakpoint as ``pending`` when you set it so you can tell you've made a typo more easily, if that was indeed the reason no locations were found:
+You can tell whether the expression was resolved or not by checking the locations field in ``breakpoint list``, and we report the breakpoint as ``pending`` when you set it so you can tell you have made a typo more easily, if that was indeed the reason no locations were found:

 ::